 - Plan your travel early.
-The proposal deadline may be more than six months before your travel date.
+The proposal deadline may be more than four months before your travel date.
 Late proposals are not accepted, so determine what travel you might want to do well ahead of time.

 - Start writing the proposal early.
 Proposals written at the last minute are usually poor in comparison to other proposals.

 - Give your advisor plenty of time to write a letter of recommendation.
 Do not assume that your advisor will have time to write something up on the afternoon of the proposal deadline.

 - Communicate with your advisor.
 Discuss potential travel for the next grant period with your advisor.
 Learn about important meetings before the grand deadlines, not after.